Washington State DOAS Requirement for Commercial Buildings Takes Effect July 1, 2017

 Northwest Energy Efficiency Council is the source of energy code technical assistance and regular trainings for ‘non-residential’ building owners, including multi-family owners; commercial HVAC system designers, including architects, engineers, and energy consultants; and general and mechanical contractors.
 NEEC is a non-profit trade association for “the energy efficiency industry” with a mission to influence energy policy in Oregon, Idaho, and Montana as well as Washington.

 - NEEC holds trainings around Washington in 2017 and will publish a substantial “DOAS Design Guide” in Summer 2017, authored by a team of experts from Ecotope and NEEC.
 Ventacity eagerly supports high-performance ventilation education.
-We hope to share NEEC content widely.
+We hope to share NEEC’s design guidance widely.

-Click for a PDF agenda.
-REGISTRATION LINK too.
-Similar training happens in Kennewick, WA on May 23, and in Renton on June 8, Burlington June 20, East Wenatchee June 22, and in Olympia, Bremerton, Olympic Peninsula, Yakima and Spokane later this summer and fall.
+- NEEC’s energy code seminars happened in Kennewick, WA on May 23, Vancouver May 24, and the next is in Renton on June 8, Burlington June 20, East Wenatchee June 22, and in Olympia, Bremerton, Olympic Peninsula, Yakima and Spokane later this summer and fall.

-- NEEC Energy Codes website includes detailed assistance such as Compliance Forms: “NEEC provides technical assistance, compliance forms, and educational resources for the Commercial Provisions of the WSEC.
-Commercial Provisions apply to all commercial occupancies, Group R-2 and R-3 occupancies greater than 3 stories above grade, and Group R-1 of all building heights.
-Many building jurisdictions require that Compliance Forms accompany project permit submittals as a means of documenting the method of compliance of all applicable commercial provisions.
-Educational resources include classroom trainings, webinars, fact sheets and other informational tools.”
+- NEEC Energy Codes website includes technial assistance such as Compliance Forms: “NEEC provides technical assistance, compliance forms, and educational resources for the Commercial Provisions of the WSEC.
+Commercial Provisions apply to all commercial occupancies, [to] Group R-2 and R-3 occupancies greater than 3 stories above grade, and [to] Group R-1 of all building heights.
+Many building jurisdictions require that Compliance Forms accompany project permit submittals … Educational resources include classroom trainings, webinars, fact sheets and other informational tools.”

 NEEC’s technical support team responds to questions and technical resource inquiries: